kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/cluster.md

     - `controlPlane` (bool): indicates if failure domain is appropriate for running control plane instances.
     - `attributes` (`map[string]string`): arbitrary attributes for users to apply to a failure domain.

+Note: once any of `failureMessage` or `failureMessage` surface on the cluster, they cannot be restored anymore (it is considered a terminal error).

 Example:
 ```yaml
 kind: MyProviderCluster